Inverse scaling can become U-shaped: Abstract

 \section{Abstract}

-Although scaling language models improves performance on a range of tasks, there are apparently some scenarios where scaling hurts performance.
-For instance, the Inverse Scaling Prize Round 1 \citep{perez2022roundonewinners} identified four ``inverse scaling'' tasks, for which performance gets worse for larger models.
-These tasks were evaluated on models of up to 280B parameters, trained up to 500 zettaFLOPs of compute.
+Scaling up language models has been empirically shown to improve performance on a wide range of downstream tasks.
+However, if we were to observe worse performance as a function of scale (``inverse scaling'') on certain tasks, this would indicate that scaling can also encourage behaviors that are misaligned with human preferences.
+The Inverse Scaling Prize \citep{mckenzie2022inverse} identified eleven such inverse scaling tasks, evaluated on models of up to 280B parameters and up to 500 zettaFLOPs of training compute.

-This paper takes a closer look at these four tasks.
+This paper takes a closer look at these inverse scaling tasks.
 We evaluate models of up to 540B parameters, trained on five times more compute than those evaluated in the Inverse Scaling Prize.
-With this increased range of model sizes and training compute, two out of the four tasks exhibit what we call ``U-shaped scaling''---performance decreases up to a certain model size, and then increases again up to the largest model evaluated.
-One hypothesis is that U-shaped scaling occurs when a task comprises a ``true task'' and a ``distractor task''.
-Medium-size models can do the distractor task, which hurts performance, while only large-enough models can ignore the distractor task and do the true task.
-The existence of U-shaped scaling implies that inverse scaling may not hold for larger models.
+With this increased range of model sizes and training compute, only four out of the eleven tasks remain inverse scaling.
+Six out of the eleven tasks exhibit ``U-shaped scaling'', where performance decreases up to a certain size, and then increases again up to the largest model evaluated (the one remaining task displays positive scaling).
+In addition, we find that 1-shot examples and chain-of-thought can help mitigate undesirable scaling patterns even further.
+U-shaped scaling suggests that the inverse scaling trend observed in \citet{mckenzie2022inverse} may not continue to hold for larger models, which we attribute to the presence of distractor tasks that only sufficiently large models can avoid.

-Second, we evaluate the inverse scaling tasks using chain-of-thought (CoT) prompting, in addition to basic prompting without CoT.
-With CoT prompting, all four tasks show either U-shaped scaling or positive scaling, achieving perfect solve rates on two tasks and several sub-tasks.
-This suggests that the term "inverse scaling task" is under-specified---a given task may be inverse scaling for one prompt but positive or U-shaped scaling for a different prompt.